iCharlesHu/swift-experimental-subprocess/README.md

 swift package --disable-sandbox preview-documentation --target Subprocess
 ```

-### `SubprocessFoundation` Trait
+### `SubprocessFoundation` and `SubprocessSpan` Traits

-The core `Subprocess` package is designed to only rely on the standard library and [swift-system](https://github.com/apple/swift-system) (for `FileDescriptor` and `FilePath`).
-Starting with Swift 6.1 or later, we suggest leveraging the new [`traits` feature](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0450-swiftpm-package-traits.md) to introduce a `SubprocessFoundation` trait, which will be enabled by default.
+The core `Subprocess` package is designed to only depend the standard library and [swift-system](https://github.com/apple/swift-system) (for `FileDescriptor` and `FilePath`).
+Starting with Swift 6.1 or later, we propose using the new [`traits` feature](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0450-swiftpm-package-traits.md) to introduce a `SubprocessFoundation` trait, which will be on by default.
 When this trait is on, `Subprocess` includes a dependency on `Foundation` and adds extensions on Foundation types like `Data`.

+We also propose a `SubprocessSpan` trait that makes Subprocess’ API, mainly `OutputProtocol`, `RawSpan` based.
+This trait is on whenever `Span` is available and should only be deactivated when `Span` is not available.

-For Swift 6.0 and earlier versions, `SubprocessFoundation` is effectively always enabled.
+For Swift 6.0 and earlier versions, `SubprocessFoundation` is essentially always enabled, and `SubprocessSpan` is essentially always disabled.

 ### The `run()` Family of Methods